Mailchimp for Startups: Editor's Take

 Mailchimp Alternatives Worth Considering

-If Mailchimp is not the right fit, here are alternatives — each with their own startup deals:
+If Mailchimp is not the right fit, here are alternatives, each with their own startup deals:

 Mailchimp Review FAQ

-Is Mailchimp worth it in April 2026?
+Is Mailchimp worth it in May 2026?

-Mailchimp earns its place in the marketing space with a balanced feature set and active development.
+Mailchimp earns its place in the marketing & growth space with a balanced feature set and active development.
 What makes Mailchimp interesting for early-stage startups is the $500 in credits discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 What are the main pros of Mailchimp?